Cyecize/Java-Web-Server/README.md

 More info
 -------------
-Of you are having trouble running the app, contact me at ceci2205@abv.bg
+If you are having trouble running the app, contact me at ceci2205@abv.bg

 Credits
 -------
-This project was a lab work in my university but it had some problems maily with depencendies and the difficulty to run the application so I decided to rewrite the whole project and add some more functionalities.
+This project was a lab work in my university but it had some problems mainly with dependencies and the difficulty to run the application so I decided to rewrite the whole project and add some more functionality.